 The Red Dragon Of Wales – Ancient Symbol Dating Back To Roman Times

 Flag of Wales

-The Roman dragon was made of metal, and had a head with an open mouth.
-The animal’s body made up of a tube of fabric, rather like a modern wind sock.
+The Roman dragon was made of metal and had a head with an open mouth.
+The animal’s body was made of a tube of fabric, rather like a modern wind sock.

 Following the fall of Rome, British princes continued to use Roman-style dracos as battle standards.
-The British military adopted many aspects of Roman military gear, and the red dragon was one of them.
+The British military adopted many aspects of Roman military gear, including the red dragon.

-The last recorded use of the draco by a British army was in about 1250, after which the red dragon of Wales began to beembroidered onto a flag as if it were a heraldic device. he green and white background, incidentally, comes from the family colors of the Tudor dynasty and were added in 1959.
+The British army's last recorded use of the Draco was in about 1250, after which the red dragon of Wales began to be embroidered onto a flag as if it were a heraldic device.
+The green and white background, incidentally, comes from the family colors of the Tudor dynasty and was added in 1959.

+The Red Dragon Of Wales – Ancient Symbol Dating Back To Roman Times